Explore health content from A to Z.

 Take them as directed.
 For instance, some medications should be taken with food.

-A follow-up exam is advised in 2–3 weeks.
+You should go see your provider again in 2–3 weeks.
 By this time, symptoms should have improved.
 An infection that lasts longer may signal a more serious problem.

 Avoid tobacco smoke.
 If you smoke, quit.
 Stay away from smoky places.
 Ask friends and family not to smoke around you, or in your home or car.

-Wash hands often.
+Wash your hands often.
 This helps reduce the chance of picking up viruses that cause colds and flu.

 Symptoms worsen, or new symptoms develop.